sonbesie/final_year_project_firmware/README.md

 6. network.c and network.h : The custom layer two network protocol is implemented in this library.
 7. main.c and main.h : The main program.
 The main() function is located here.

-I used the hardware abstraction layer libraries provided by STM to communicate with the peripherals.
+I used the hardware abstraction layer libraries provided by STMicroelectronics to communicate with the peripherals.
 These libraries are in the Drivers directory and are the property of STMicroelectronics.

 ## Open
 This project can be compiled using the STM32Cube IDE.
 Download the project, open the IDE and import the project from your file system.